 Fundação Getulio Vargas (FGV): São Paulo

-Second (US fall) semester: early August to early December
+Second Semester (Fall Semester): early August to early December

-First (US spring) semester: early February to early December
+First Senester (Spring Semester): early February to early July

 When selecting a semester exchange program, students should take note of academic calendars that differ significantly from the University of Minnesota.
 Consider potential conflicts such as holidays, family events, graduation ceremonies, and summer jobs/internships early in the selection process.